Unit 12 - Replacing Document in Mongo DB

 <options>

-Update Operators
+)Update Operators

-: append a value to an array or adds the array field if it doesn't exist.
+$set: add new fields to the document or replace the value of an existing field.$push: append a value to an array or adds the array field if it doesn't exist.

 Sample